notchhill/project-beanz-2.0/documentation/Design.md

                     - Continue doing that until end of file, then exit.
 No return value.
                 Display Method
                     - Display the node's screenText, first option's blurb and text, second option's blurb and text, etc... until all of the options have been displayed.
+                    - Before printing a given text variable, display checks for the first instance of a character that isn't a space or a tab.
+If this exists, it prints.
+Otherwise it will ignore it.
+Done with 'find_first_not_of' from string library
                     - Done using simple couts, endls.
-The screenText is displayed on one line, then each option and associated text are displayed a line down from the previous.
+The screenText is specially printed with the nicePrint function, then each option and associated text are displayed a line down from the previous.
                     - In other words, the player will see the screenText, and below that see option 1, then below that, option 2.
 Then below that, option 3, and so on.
                     - The text associated with each option will be displayed after the option, encased in square brackets, and separated from the option via two hyphens. ("option blurb" -- [text])
                     - All printed to the terminal Match Method
                     - The main routine will grab input from the player, and pass it here, along with the current GameScreenLinkedList position the player is at.
                     - Match will compare the player's input to each of the GameScreenLinkedList's option texts.
 If it finds a match, it returns that option's ID.
-Otherwise, it returns null.
+Otherwise, it returns an empty string.
                     - Match accommodates the possibility of the player inputting an invalid string, but will recognize the option text even if it is obscured by typos as long as all the correct letters are present
                     - Done with five if..else statements. e.g. "If the player's input matches the first option's text, return first option's ID", and so on for all five options.
-Returns null if no matches exist
+Returns an empty string if no matches exist
                 Search Method
                     - The search method is passed the head GameScreenLinkedList, and the ID returned from the match method
                     - Search checks if the ID it was passed, matches the head's ID (hopefully not, because that would take the player back to the beginning)